-- 5.B.10 For Emission Point AA-006, the permittee must keep records of the following information: - (a) All notifications submitted to comply with 40 CFR 60, Subpart JJJJ and all documentation supporting any notification; - (b) Maintenance conducted on the engine; - (c) Documentation from the manufacturer that the engine is certified to meet the emission standards and information as required in 40 CFR parts 90, 1048, 1054, and 1060, as applicable; and - (d) Documentation that the engine meets the emission standards if the engine is not operated and maintained according to the manufacturer's written specifications.
+- 5.B.13 For Emission Point AA-036, the permittee shall keep records of the following information: - (1) All notifications submitted to comply with 40 CFR 60, Subpart JJJJ and all documentation supporting any notification. - (2) Maintenance conducted on the engine. - (3) If the stationary SI internal combustion engine is a certified engine, documentation from the manufacturer that the engine is certified to meet the emission standards and information as required in 40 CFR parts 90, 1048, 1054, and 1060, as applicable. - (4) If the stationary SI internal combustion engine is not a certified engine or is a certified engine operating in a non-certified manner and subject to 40 CFR 60.4243(a)(2), documentation that the engine meets the emission standards.

-(Ref.: 40 CFR 60.4245(a))
+(Ref.: 40 CFR 60.4245(a), Subpart JJJJ)